aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to PPS within C++ Applications" h2="Convert TEX to PPS within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+If you are a C++ developer looking to add a feature to your application that allows for the conversion of TEX to PPS, then you have come to the right place.
+TEX is a document format used for typesetting documents, while PPS is a presentation format used for creating slideshows.
+Converting between the two formats can be a useful way to create presentations from existing documents.

+<h2>How Aspose.Total Helps for TEX to PPS Conversion</h2>

+Aspose.Total for C++ is a package of APIs that can help you with the conversion of TEX to PPS.
+It includes two APIs: Aspose.PDF for C++ and Aspose.Slides for C++.
+With Aspose.PDF for C++, you can export TEX to PPTX, and with Aspose.Slides for C++, you can convert PPTX to PPS.
+Both APIs are included in the Aspose.Total for C++ package, so you can get both of them in one convenient package.

-Are you a C++ developer looking to add to integrate TEX to PPS conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export TEX to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Using Aspose.Total for C++, you can easily convert TEX to PPS in two simple steps.
+First, you can export TEX to PPTX using Aspose.PDF for C++.
+Then, you can convert PPTX to PPS using Aspose.Slides for C++.
+This makes it easy to add the TEX to PPS conversion feature to your C++ applications.

+Aspose.Total for C++ is a comprehensive package of APIs that can help you with a variety of tasks related to document and presentation conversion.
+It includes both Aspose.PDF for C++ and Aspose.Slides for C++, so you can easily convert TEX to PPS in two simple steps.
+With Aspose.Total for C++, you can quickly and easily add the TEX to PPS conversion feature to your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}